1999AZZAR/live-chat-widget/README.md

 -   `GET /widget-iframe`: Serves the content for the widget's iframe.
 -   `POST /api/chat`: The main chat endpoint.
 -   `GET /api/welcome-message`: Retrieves the initial AI-generated greeting.
+-   `GET /api/cache-stats`: Provides statistics about the in-memory (LRU) cache.

 ## Updating the AI Persona